Workforce Growth Project

 The Current

-December 2023 Historically, providing high-quality activities has been a priority for organizations, a task often difficult to achieve.
-Now more than ever, “meaningful days filled with intentional activities” are essential to quality services and, frankly, quality of life.
-We found other curricula out there are either too expensive, designed for children and not respectful of … More The Current
+Curriculum for Recreation, Employment, New Skills, and Technology Historically, providing high-quality activities has been a priority for organizations, a task often difficult to achieve.
+Meaningful days filled with intentional activities are crucial for delivering high-quality services.
+We found that other curricula are either too expensive, designed for children and not respectful of our folks’ age … More The Current

 Building Supportive Workplace Cultures (BSWC) – Partnered with PHI International